How to Stop Caring So Much (12 ways I care less)

 8. Love Who You Are

-For me, a lot of my desire to change was due to caring too much — caring too much about what others think, about failing, succeeding…everything.
+A lot of my desire to change stemmed from caring too much (about what others think, about failing, about succeeding…about everything).

-• Define what your quirks are — what makes you unique?
+Define what your quirks are — what makes you authentic?

 9. Do More Hard Stuff